andres-coria/api-rest/README.md

-express Typescript Boilerplate, with a Cloud-hosted MongoDB service implementing passport with JWT autentication
+express Typescript Boilerplate, with a Cloud-hosted MongoDB service implementing passport with JWT autentication There is a base class in the controllers folder that defines the implementation of the basics actions (CRUD, count, list), you can extend from that class and/or implement especific behavior

 1) git clone https://github.com/andres-coria/api-rest.git
 2) cd api-rest